-People receiving treatment for high cholesterol should talk to their doctor before using bentonite clay or other natural remedies.
+People receiving treatment for high cholesterol should talk with their doctor before using bentonite clay or other natural remedies.
 Bentonite clay should not replace medical treatment for high cholesterol or heart disease.

-The FDA do not regulate bentonite clay products.
+The FDA does not regulate all bentonite clay products.
 As such, it can be difficult to know whether the product contains only the ingredients on the label.
-In fact, experts have found that some bentonite clay products may contain heavy metals.
+In fact, experts have found that some bentonite clay products

-If a person wants to use bentonite clay, they should look for a product labeled as safe for internal use from a reputable brand or source.
-They may also wish to have a doctor check their blood lead levels to be sure that they are not exposed to lead from bentonite clay.
+If someone wants to use bentonite clay, they should speak with a healthcare professional about safe options.
+They may also wish to have a doctor check their blood lead levels to ensure they have no exposure to lead from bentonite clay.